hhandika/segui/website/docs/installation/update.md

 ## SEGUL CLI

 To update the CLI, you must first check where the SEGUL binary is.
-The Conda/Mamba and Cargo installation should be straightforward to update.
+The Conda/Mamba or Cargo installation should be straightforward to update.
 If you are unsure how the app was installed, you can use the `which` command on macOS and Linux to check the binary location.
 Windows users using PowerShell 7+ can use the same command.

 ```Bash
 which segul